Rajah01/Alarm.bat/README.md

 All files in the %TEMP%\ALRM\ directory are RESERVED.
 Alarm assumes the existence of system files chcp.com, cmd.exe, csc.exe, cscript.exe, findstr.exe,
  &nbsp; &nbsp;forfiles.exe, more.com, powercfg.exe, powershell.exe, reg.exe, sc.exe, schtasks.exe, tasklist.exe,
- &nbsp; &nbsp;timeout.exe, WMIC.exe,, and xcopy.exe.
+ &nbsp; &nbsp;timeout.exe, WMIC.exe, and xcopy.exe.
 If any of these built-in executables are absent in your &nbsp; &nbsp;system, Alarm will abort.
 Alarm expects built-in executables to exist in the &nbsp; &nbsp;&#34;%SystemRoot%\System32&#92;&#34; directory (usually &#34;C:\Windows\System32&#92;&#34;) EXCEPT:
  &nbsp; &nbsp; &nbsp; &nbsp;csc.exe, which is part of the Windows .NET Framework (install NET!)